Opened in 1826, the Zoological Society of London, or ZSL London Zoo, is one of the oldest scientific zoos in the world.

 The Komodo dragon, also known as the Komodo monitor, is endemic to the Indonesian islands of Komodo, Rinca, Flores, and Gili Motang.

-The London Zoo has built the Komodo Dragon exhibit keeping in mind their original habitat– the dry river bed with lush green vegetation and sounds of Indonesian birds.
+The London Zoo has built the Komodo Dragon exhibit keeping in mind their original habitat—the dry river bed with lush green vegetation and the sounds of Indonesian birds.

-At this exhibit, you can learn the threats to the life of these dragons and why conserving their dwindling population has become the need of the hour.
+This exhibit teaches about the threats to the lives of these dragons and why conserving their dwindling population has become the need of the hour.

 Reptile House